How To Survive Sleep Regression: The Complete Guide For New Parents

 If you’re a first-time parent, you probably have many questions about sleep regressions.
 Below are some of the most common questions and our answers.

 1) How Long Will This Period Last?

-On average, sleep regressions will last for a two to four-week period.
+On average, sleep regressions will last for a two to six-week period.
 Every baby is unique, so there are instances when the regression period might be shorter or slightly longer.

 The reason for the regression is one of the main contributing factors to how long it lasts.
 As highlighted above, your little one may be teething, learning essential language skills, attempting to roll over, or starting to crawl.

 While your child is going through these periods, try to stick to your regular routine.
 And, if you want to sleep train, consider a method that takes regressions into account.

 Most importantly, while it may be a challenging time, remember that sleep regressions do pass!